 Study design

-We conducted a registry-based study using two registries at Karolinska University Hospital (KUH): the trauma registry and the trauma care quality database.
-The trauma registry reports to the Swedish Trauma Registry, including demographics, pre-hospital, hospital, and post-hospital care information, following the Utstein template (30).
-The trauma care quality database consists of cases selected for the M&M conference with details on OFI.
+We conducted a registry-based study using two registries: the Karolinska University Hospital (KUH) trauma care quality database and the Swedish national trauma registry, SweTrau.
+The trauma registry reports to the national trauma registry, including demographics, pre-hospital, hospital, and post-hospital care information, following the Utstein template (30).
+The trauma care quality database has patient-related information on OFI.
 Data from these two databases were merged and analyzed to estimate the association between the emergency procedures and OFIs using multivariable logistic regression.

 Setting

-Karolinska University Hospital is in Stockholm, Sweden, and constitutes the trauma center for the Stockholm region and surrounding regions.
+Karolinska University Hospital is in Stockholm, Sweden, and constitutes the trauma center for the Stockholm, Gotland, Västmanland, and Sörmland regions.
 This means that KUH is the main center for treating trauma for approximately 3 million people.
-The trauma center at KUH meets the standards of a level 1 trauma center defined by the American College of Surgeons (31).
+The trauma center at KUH meets the standards of a level 1 trauma center defined by the American College of Surgeons (16,31).
 All high-priority trauma patients in Stockholm are transported to KUH for initial trauma assessment and treatment.

-In case of the suspected presence of OFI, a multidisciplinary team discusses the patient in the M&M conference.
-In addition, the presence of OFI during trauma assessment is evaluated by a specialized trauma nurse on digital-based audit filter protocols.

-Regardless of the presence of OFI, all patients are recorded in the trauma care quality database.
+All patients treated at KUH were recorded in the Swedish national trauma registry.
+The inclusion of patient cases in the trauma care quality database was linked to the recording of patient cases in the Swedish national trauma registry.
+A specialized nurse assessed each patient case during registration, flagging cases suspected of having OFI.
+To assist the selection process, all cases were passed through a digital-based audit filter that identified cases based on a specific set of predetermined audit criteria, listed below, and automatically flagged selected cases.
+Subsequently, two specialized nurses assessed the flagged cases to determine if inclusion for M&M was appropriate.
+Patient cases with mortality as an outcome were directly included in the M&M review.
+Information on the cases discussed at the M&M conference was registered in the trauma care quality database with the notation OFI.
+(Figure 1)

 Figure 1.
 Flowchart describing the exclusions made and the process of trauma cases from arrival until OFI decision.